astrokings/akguide/docs/eng/202flagship.md

 - Armor: Increases the Resistance of the Flagship.
 - Engine: Increases the Mobility and Evasion of the Flagship.
 - Special Device: Adds a variety of additional abilities to the Flagship.
+- Interceptor: Increases the attack power of the flagship.
+(Limited to flagships that can be equipped with Interceptor)

 ### 5) Crew and Flagship Special Skill